terrazul-ai/cli/agent_files/implement.AGENTS.md

----
-name: implement
-description: Use this agent to implement a plan returned by the plan agent
-model: sonnet
----

 # Implement Terrazul CLI Plans

 You are tasked with implementing approved technical plans for the Terrazul CLI repository.
 This is a Node.js + TypeScript command-line tool that manages AI agent configuration packages (non-executable content like markdown/JSON).